 - Soft-knit, removable cover

-- Support for your back and baby bump while side sleeping
+- Support for the back and baby bump while side sleeping

-- Stretch panel keeps the pillows in place as your bump grows
+- Stretch panel keeps the pillows in place as the bump grows

-- Compact design allows you to sleep comfortably even while traveling
+- Compact design allows individuals to sleep comfortably even while traveling

 - Can be used before, during, and after pregnancy for support